satnetuser001/laravel-development-in-docker/README.md

 <br>docker engine version 27.5.0
 <br>docker compose version 2.32.3

-Step 1 - building development environment.
+Step 1 - building development environment.<br>

-Pull this application from the GitHub repository: git clone https://github.com/satnetuser001/laravel-development-in-docker.git Rename the root directory "laravel-development-in-docker" to the name of your project, this is important because docker will use this name when building images.
+Pull this application from the GitHub repository:<br>
+git clone https://github.com/satnetuser001/laravel-development-in-docker.git
+<br>Rename the root directory "laravel-development-in-docker" to the name of your project, this is important because docker will use this name when building images.

 For mysql database, change the root password in the secrets/mysql_root_password.txt.
 Exclude "secrets" directory from git commits in .gitignore file.

-Up all development containers with composer create-project.
+Up all development containers with composer create-project.<br>
-This is the default behavior and should be used in all standard cases.
+This is the default behavior and should be used in all standard cases.<br>
 !Warning!
 All data in "laravel-development" directory will be deleted and replaced with the new Laravel project!
-It's Ok if you create a new project.
+It's Ok if you create a new project.<br>
 CUID=$(id -u) CGID=$(id -g) docker compose --profile create-project up -d

-If you need up only development containers:
+If you need up only development containers:<br>
 CUID=$(id -u) CGID=$(id -g) docker compose up -d

-If you need up only composer container to create-project.
+If you need up only composer container to create-project.<br>
 !Warning!
 All data in "laravel-development" directory will be deleted and replaced with the new Laravel project!
-It's Ok if you create a new project.
+It's Ok if you create a new project.<br>
 CUID=$(id -u) CGID=$(id -g) docker compose up composer -d

-If you need to delete the development environment: all containers and network.
+If you need to delete the development environment: all containers and network.<br>
-The "laravel-development" directory and volume with the laravel database will not be deleted and will remain unchanged. docker compose --profile delete-development-environment down
+The "laravel-development" directory and volume with the laravel database will not be deleted and will remain unchanged.<br>
+docker compose --profile delete-development-environment down

 Step 2 - development process.

 Development directory is "laravel-development".
 Open this directory in your IDE to start development.
-To see the result open in the browser "localhost:8080".
+To see the result open in the browser "localhost:8080".<br>
 To see the phpMyAdmin page open in the browser "localhost:8090".
 Use "root" for the Username and value from the file "secrets/mysql_root_password.txt" for the Password.

 Setting up a connection between Laravel and MySQL database.
 By default, Laravel comes with a SQLite database.
 So it needs to take several steps to replace the database.

-Attach to the artisan container: docker exec -it artisan bash
+Attach to the artisan container:<br>
+docker exec -it artisan bash
-Error in artisan container "I have no name!" is Ok, because attribute "user" in compose.yaml can't set the "name".
+<br>Error in artisan container "I have no name!" is Ok, because attribute "user" in compose.yaml can't set the "name".

-In the artisan container make a rollback migration for the SQLite database: php artisan migrate:rollback
+In the artisan container make a rollback migration for the SQLite database:<br>
+php artisan migrate:rollback

 In IDE edit .env file for MySQL database: